Lexington County School District One began its Personal Mobile Computing initiative during the 2010–2011 school year.

 In 2011–2012, the district expanded that program to all high schools, and, in 2012–2013, the district expanded the program to middle school students.
-Since 2015–2016, two elementary schools are piloting programs which use iPads throughout the schools.
+Beginning in 2014, the initiative expanded to include two Elementary schools.

 The district feels strongly that its Personal Mobile Computing initiative is not about the tool used.
 It is not about an iPad or a tablet.
 It is about what Personal Mobile Computing devices enable our students to do.

 The devices give students access to the most current information available through the internet and to the district’s Learning Management System 24 hours a day, seven days a week.

 Students electronically complete and turn in assignments, homework, projects, or research, while interactive applications help them improve their reading fluency, build mathematics